Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models

 We propose a simple yet effective method: by re-encoding the suspected leaked token in isolation and patching it into the prompt’s representation, we reduce semantic leakage errors by 85%.
 This approach demonstrates that addressing the issue at the token level—in the text encoder—can significantly improve overall generation quality.

-Removing semantic leakage by replacing the contextually leaked concept representation.
+Method for removing semantic leakage by replacing the leaked concept representation.

 In practice, this patching step significantly reduces misinterpretations.
 By restoring each item’s “clean” encoding, we ensure that contextual cues do not unintentionally override the core meaning of an entity.